Tuwaiq-NET01/Project04_Auth_CRUD_ASP.NET/README.md

  - User can add any comments for any services (apply the relation)
  - add _NotFound View
  - Create Events table(Just for reading & see the detils for each event)

+ ### v4
+ - Add Scaffolded to reach UserID
+ - Delete Commnets' Views to connect with their services.
+ - Add Search on Services Name
+ - Create Favorit table as a M2M relationship between Users & Events